Person

 Introductory course examining the role of forests in shaping American culture and society and exploring the evolution of the forestry profession in North America.

-FORS 420 - Forest Resource Management
+FORS 329 - Forest Resource Inventory

 3 credit hour(s)